-Investor Relations services are provided by The Windward Agency, and is based in Charlotte North Carolina as well as First Canadian Capital Corp, based in Toronto Ontario.
+Investor Relations services are provided by The Windward Agency, and is based in Charlotte North Carolina.

 COMMITMENTS AND CONTINGENCIES

 Except as otherwise discussed, the Company is in compliance with commitments required by contractual obligations in the normal course of business.